-Hopefully, this blog will cause readers to think and to share their thoughts as well.
-A significant aspect of any blog is that response, and I will be appreciative of your contribution to our conversation.
+It is my hope that this blog will encourage you to share your thoughts as well.
+A significant aspect of any blog is response, and I will be appreciative of your contribution to our conversation.
 After many years in the field of conflict management, I strongly believe that dialogue—even among those who may not see the world the same way—is the key to building great communities.

 I appreciate your interest and engagement!